hnordquist/INCC6/readme.txt

 #75*	LM wizard setting for cycle count not used in Live DAQ

 #78+	Find Deming curve fitting tool replacement
-#40+	source ID in 'initial source' does not get passed to results
 #69+	Present the proposed List Mode Config UI from DB enhancement
 #32+	Implement INCC5 File > Save As/Export > Transfer and Initial Data

-#104 HV plateau, waiting for a neutron that never arrives (MCA-527)
 #25 List mode acquisition predelay not stored
 #59 Toggle for Fast/Conventional on the Meas Params dlg for LM not working